 Each season, teams compete for a chance to play in the College Football Playoff (CFP) and to be crowned National Champions.
 But even those schools that don’t quite make the cut still get a chance to play in a post-season bowl game.

 You might already know a little bit about college football bowl games (and their sometimes odd names), but how much do your really know about the history behind them?
-What were the original college football bowl games, and how did they come about?
+What were the original college football bowl games still in existence today, and how did they come about?

 Think you already know the original college football bowl games?
 Take this quiz to find out!

 What Were the Original College Football Bowl Games?

 1. Rose Bowl – 1902

 First played in 1902, the Rose Bowl was the first college football bowl game in history.
 It came about to help fund the cost of Rose Parade in Pasadena, California.
 Originally called the “Tournament East-West football game”, it has been renamed and played annually ever since 1916.
 The game is played at the Rose Bowl stadium, typically on January 1st (though sometimes January 2nd).
 Being the oldest college football bowl game, the Rose Bowl is famously called “The Granddaddy of Them All”.

 Next on the list is the Orange Bowl, which was originally played on January 1st, 1935 and has been played annually in stadiums in Miami ever since.
 Originally played at Miami Field, and then the Miami Orange Bowl in 1938, the location switched to the Hard Rock Stadium in Miami Gardens in 1996.
 The game ties as the second oldest in bowl history, with the Sugar and Sun Bowls.
 The Orange Bowl was born out of the short-lived Festival of Palms Bowl, which was created to be a Florida equivalent to California’s successful Rose Bowl.